 9 public sector jobs for graduates

-Organisations that are run by the government and funded by tax-payers money belong to the public sector.
+- Organisations that are run by the government and funded by tax-payers money belong to the public sector, and at their heart, public service careers are all about looking after the nations wellbeing.

 Civil Service Fast Streamer